-Figure 8 shows the memory footprint reached by the five simulators in the LI and HI models.
-As can be seen, DEVSJAVA and specially PyPDEVS reached the memory limit quite soon. aDEVS had by far the lowest memory usage.
-However, between CD++ and xDEVS, the latter obtained less memory footprint even when the Java virtual machine must be loaded into memory.
-This is because CD++ uses a complex structure to store the model, as is evident when CD++ is completely saturated once width and depth is greater than 1200.
+Figure 8 shows the memory footprint reached by the five simulators in LI and HI models.
+As can be seen, 339 DEVSJAVA and specially PyPDEVS reached the memory limit quite soon. aDEVS had by far the lowest 340 memory usage.
+However, between CD++ and xDEVS, the latter obtained less memory footprint even when 341 the Java Virtual Machine must be loaded into memory.
+This is because CD++ uses a complex structure to 342 store the model, as is evident when CD++ is completely saturated once width and depth is greater than 1200.
+343 Now, Figure 9 shows the memory footprint reached by the five simulators in HO and HOmem models.